 Research shows that the bigger the plate we take, the bigger the portion we put on it.
-One study in particular found that Chinese buffet diners with large plates served 52 percent more, ate 45 percent more, and wasted 135 percent more food than those with smaller plates.
-Nine-inch plates (versus 12-inch dinner plates) make normal portions look more filling, but go too small though and you’ll be more inclined to go back for seconds.
+One study in particular found that Chinese buffet diners with large plates served themselves 52 percent more, ate 45 percent more, and wasted 135 percent more food than those with smaller plates.
+Nine-inch plates (versus 12-inch dinner plates) make normal portions look more filling, but go too small, though, and you’ll be more inclined to go back for seconds.

 The takeaway this season?
 Pass by those oversized dinner plates and undersized appetizer dishes at holiday parties and go for a more moderate-sized salad plate instead.

 We all know eating directly from the package is an invitation to over-consume, but the same goes for oversized bowls of chips, dips, and appetizer platters at parties.
 Instead of grabbing directly from the table at a holiday gathering, take a salad-sized plate and serve yourself a moderate-sized portion of a few of your favorite party foods.

 You’ve only got so much space on your plate, so don’t fill it with foods you feel lukewarm about.
 If you’re going to indulge in one serving of high-calorie finger foods at a party, go for the ones that will bring you the most enjoyment; just strive to keep the amount modest.

 Seasonal treats — such as homemade holiday meals, decadent desserts, and cocktails — aren’t truly enjoyable if they just leave you feeling regretful afterward.
 So, if you’re going to torture yourself after you eat a treat, maybe reconsider it.
 But, if you’re going to allow yourself a cheat, savor it, accept it, and then move on.

 6. Put off pre-dinner drinks.